Julie-S-Bernal/WDI_PROJECT_2/README.md

 * Create a user page would be great as well so that the user can see his post and the one he commented quickly
 * I would also like to add an API that can redirect users to tea websites based on the suggestions they got
 * It would also be nice to add a rating system so that the users can know if a post is usefull
+* it would be good for user to be able to close a post once their issue has been resolved.
 * Finally i would like to add a filter so that users can search quickly for a post that looks like their inquiry to avoid two posts for the same tea search.